 If there’s one thing you should know about me, it’s that holiday cookie recipes are my thing.

-Bar cookies, no-bake cookies, cut-out cookies, crunchy cookies….you name the cookie recipe and I guarantee I like it!
+Bar cookies, no-bake cookies, cut-out cookies, crunchy cookies… you name the cookie and I guarantee that I like it!

-And honestly, I think the personal touch of a homemade baked gift is the kind of Christmas spirit we could all use right now….even if you have to leave a platter of goodies on someone’s doorstep, there’s something kind and wonderful about that, don’t you think?
+I think the personal touch of a homemade baked gift is the kind of Christmas spirit we could all use this season!
+There’s just something nice about knowing someone put time and effort into a thoughtful gift.

-Once you’ve chilled your dough, let it sit out at room temperature for 5-10 minutes before you start scooping, rolling, shaping and baking.
-Chilled dough will also help to keep your cookies from spreading.
+Once you’ve chilled your dough, let it sit out for about 5-10 minutes at room temperature before you start scooping, rolling, shaping, and baking.
+Chilled dough will also help to keep your cookies from spreading!

-Your oven may say it’s a certain temperature, but the only way you’ll really know is if you invest in an oven thermometer.
-Baking is an exact science in every way… from your measured ingredients to your oven temperature.
+Your oven may say it’s a certain temperature, but the only way you really know is if you invest in an oven thermometer.
+Baking is an exact science in every way… from ingredient measurements to oven temperature.
 It all matters!
-So don’t guess on the temp and end up with a burnt cookie bottom.

-I’m also a huge fan of silpat baking mats.
-They come in different sizes to fit various cookie sheets (click HERE to check out my current favorite cookie sheets) and also promote even heat, so that when baking at the right temperature, the bottoms of your cookies are that magical golden brown.
+I’m also a huge fan of Silpat baking mats.
+They come in different sizes to fit various cookie sheets, and they promote even heat.
+That way, your cookies will get a magical golden-brown bottom!

 I hope those cookie baking tips and tricks were helpful!
 And now for the fun part!
 Are you ready for my best holiday cookie recipes?
 Ready!
 Set!
 Let’s Bake!

-Oh how I love the peanut butter and chocolate combination.
-These no bake cookies are quick and simple to make on your stove top and give great flavor and texture to your holiday cookie platter.
-These freeze really well too.
+They freeze really well too.
 I recently rediscovered these cookies in my Grandma’s recipe box and I’m so glad that I did.
-I hope you enjoy this as a holiday cookie recipe for your family.
+I hope you enjoy this as a holiday cookie recipe for your family!

 Why do I love these so much?
 The cookie portion is a buttery shortbread that just melts in your mouth.
-The dollop of jam in the center is the perfect kiss of flavor.
+A dollop of jam in the center is the perfect kiss of flavor.

+I hope my favorite holiday cookie recipes will help you with all of your baking endeavors this season.
 Have fun with it!
-Even it you choose just one kind of cookie to bake, take some time to enjoy the process and of course, the end result!
+Even if you choose just one kind of cookie to make, you can take some time to enjoy the process AND the result.